hazelcast/hazelcast-docker/README.md

 # Extending CLASSPATH with new jars or files

 Hazelcast has several extension points i.e MapStore API where you can provide your own implementation to add specific functionality into Hazelcast Cluster.
-If you have a custom jars or files to put into classpath of docker container, you can simply use `CLASSPATH` environment variable and pass it via `docker run` command.
+If you have custom jars or files to put into classpath of docker container, you can simply use `CLASSPATH` environment variable and pass it via `docker run` command.
 Please see the following example:

 ```
 $ docker run -e CLASSPATH="/opt/hazelcast/CLASSPATH_EXT/" -v PATH_TO_LOCAL_CONFIG_FOLDER:/opt/hazelcast/CLASSPATH_EXT hazelcast/hazelcast